4yuba/DS-Ex/Project 1/Readme.md

-# Stacked Bar Charts Products A & B
+ Stacked bar charts vizualization of Products A & B sales